sergioescacs/chess-elo/README.md

 # Chess ELO app - Beta 0.3.0.

-As a chess player one thing  wanna know is how will change my ELO rating after winning or loseing any match?
+As a chess player one thing I wanna know is how my ELO will change after a competition.
-Well, thanks to my long experience playing chess, i've been playing since 2010, i can realize something: internet has shown us hundreads of chess tools but noone of them are as useful as u want.
+Well, thanks to my long experience playing chess, i've been playing since 2010, i can realize something: internet has shown us hundreads of chess tools but none of them are as useful as u want.

-As a result of that iv'e been working of that project.
+As a result: that new project with big goals on it.
 I'll develop a new chess ELO calculator with new features and useful tools.
 If u want to know more things about it, please suscribe to GitHub repository and be ready to contribute ;)

 # Q & A
 1. How can i contribute?